-Sort Order Mode of Outreach Target of Outreach Summary of response/attendance Summary of comments received Summary of comments not accepted URL (If applicable) 1 Public Meeting Non- targeted/broad community Four in attendance.
-General discussion regarding funding and eligibility. and reasons All comments accepted.
+Sort Order Mode of Outreach Target of Outreach Summary of response/attendance Summary of comments received Summary of comments not accepted and reasons URL (If applicable) 1 Public Meeting Non- targeted/broad community No attendance.
+No comments received.
+No comments received.
 2 Newspaper Ad Non- targeted/broad community No comments received.
 No comments received.
 No comments received.
 3 Internet Outreach Non- targeted/broad community No comments received.
 No comments received.
 No comments received.

-Sort Order Mode of Outreach Target of Outreach Summary of response/attendance Summary of comments received Summary of comments not accepted and reasons URL (If applicable) 4 Public Meeting Non- targeted/broad community No comments received.
+Sort Order Mode of Outreach Target of Outreach Summary of response/attendance Summary of comments received Summary of comments not accepted and reasons URL (If applicable) 4 Public Meeting Non- targeted/broad community No attendance.
 No comments received.
 No comments received.